 Chaplaincy is an approach to all of life as being relational, aka intersectional, interwoven, and inseparable.
 Chaplains and Community Ministers are not necessarily attached to a specific religious place––a temple, mosque, or church.
 Rather, from within communities Chaplains and Community Ministers bridge the secular and the sacred in daily living and dying.
 We are sought for in service areas that include palliative and hospice care, hospitals, prisons, corporations, sports teams, think tanks, government, community centers, crisis situations, universities, corporations, and many more.
 In these situations Chaplains and Community Ministers serve as change agents, educators, and leaders as well as experienced spiritual care Providers for those moving through life situations of uncertainty, instability, and an environment at risk.

-Our seminary’s innovative Interfaith Studies Certificate Program focuses on a combination of the study of the world’s religions, an exploration of mystical paths and teachings, as well as on developing skills for the spiritual care art and science of Chaplaincy and Community Ministry.
-Semanarians immerse themselves in a deeply creative and nurturing environment to inquire, explore, and grow all of who they are.
+Our seminary’s innovative Chaplaincy Certificate Program focuses on a combination of the study of the world’s religions, an exploration of mystical paths and teachings, as well as on developing skills for the spiritual care art and science of Chaplaincy and Community Ministry.
+Seminarians immerse themselves in a deeply creative and nurturing environment to inquire, explore, and grow all of who they are.

 Integral to spiritual formation and vocational preparation, seminarians are encouraged to retain and deepen their personal theological perspectives, while also expanding their capacity to serve the spiritually and culturally animated world in which we live.
 The Chaplaincy Institute seminary offers a complete and well-rounded educational experience that prepares graduates to lead and serve in whatever capacities they are called, and an active community that provides support, growth, accountability, and heart-sourced connection.
 If you feel drawn to this, please come to an upcoming introductory event or contact us.
 Please see ChI’s Core Curriculum.